HomeBlog Home

 Rise Against Hunger Raleigh is part of a global movement to end hunger in communities.
 This international humanitarian non-profit organization works to empower communities and provide nutritional meals to individuals and families.

-As many as 828 million people are affected by hunger globally, and Rise Against Hunger is working to change that.
+As many as one in 11 people are affected by hunger globally, and Rise Against Hunger is working to change that.
 This organization has helped millions of lives and counting and is always in need of volunteers who want to help end hunger and provide nutrition education to neighbors.

 volunteers putting donations into a cardboard box